-For Jarrid and Julianne, the experience had God’s name written all over it.
+For Julianne and Jarrid Wilson, the experience had God’s name written all over it.

 “The fact that we not only found them, but it just so happened to be the first people we questioned, blew our mind,” Jarrid told Faithwire.
 “The cherry on top was that they didn’t even know he had lost his wallet, and they were leaving back to Japan the next day.
 It was a total God thing.”